 - You are here:

-The School of Mathematics regularly takes part in the Putnam Exam, an activity managed by Galyna Livshyts and Matt Baker.
+The School of Mathematics regularly takes part in the Putnam Exam, an activity managed by Galyna Livshyts and John McCuan.
 MATH 4802 is taught each fall semester as a preparation for the exam.
 This is a nationwide exam with about 4000 students participating.
 The problems are really difficult and the median score is zero.

 For the full history of the competition, see the William Lowell Putnam website.
 For a complete list of the teams and fellows, see the Mathematical Association of America website.
 For more information, see Matt Baker's Problem Solving.